veracity/veracity-documentation/sections/developerexperience/introduction.md

 3. Create a project.
 4. Optionally, invite collaborators and assign access rights.
 5. Create a resource group.
-6. Create a resource or ask [the onboarding team](mailto:onboarding@veracity.com) to provision it.
+6. Create a resource choosing an available resource type or ask [the onboarding team](mailto:onboarding@veracity.com) to provision it.

-If you plan to go to production with your service or application, also go through [the onboarding process](https://developer.veracity.com/docs/section/onboarding/onboarding).
+If you plan to go to production with your service or application, you need to go through [the onboarding process](https://developer.veracity.com/docs/section/onboarding/onboarding).

 ## Tutorials
 Below you can find tutorials that will help you start using Veracity resources.